 Registration with a Belgian health insurance fund

-Do you live in Belgium or in another state of the European Economic Area or Switzerland?
+Do you live in Belgium or in another state of the EEA, Switzerland or the United Kingdom?
 In that case, you must be a member of a Belgian health insurance fund or the HZIV (Auxiliary fund for sickness and invalidity insurance).
 The Overseas Social Security provides you with a certificate for registration with a health insurance fund of your choice, or with the HZIV.

 In the event of death

 If you die while you are affiliated with the Overseas Social Security, your surviving family members benefit from the deferred insurance policy for medical care.
 This is on condition that their medical care is not yet covered by another Belgian or foreign insurance policy.
 The insurance also applies if you were not yet retired or old enough to retire.